Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Results

 \subsection{Correlations among opinions}

 To improve adoption of a language, it might be useful to understand what factors of a programmer's experience correlate with liking a language.
 After participants completed each part of the assignment, we asked them how much stress, time, intellectual challenge, and frustration they experienced compared to their expectation, as well as how much they liked Rust.
-We were interested the extent to which feelings about Rust were correlated with those aspects of their experience, and how much those aspects correlated with each other. \Cref{fig:correlations} shows the pairwise correlations.
+We analyzed the correlations among feelings about Rust and other aspects of participants' experiences. \Cref{fig:correlations} shows the pairwise correlations.
+For the \textit{time} metric, we asked participants to compare the amount of time they spent to the amount of time they expected to spend; we asked this question rather than using the reported times in order to focus on participants' \textit{feelings} about time.
 Stress, time, intellectual challenge, and frustration appear to be strongly correlated, and assessments of whether participants like Rust are moderately correlated with stress and frustration.